rainbowdashlabs/sql-java/README.md

 because it just takes the first x entries from the index instead of reading all values sorting them and then taking the first x entries.

-You can check this by using the explain statement from above again.
+You can check this by using the `EXPLAIN` statement from above again.

 | id | select\_type | table | type | possible\_keys | key | key\_len | ref | rows | Extra |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |